triton2997/MASPlanesPlusPlus/README.rst

 Requirements
 ============

-*MASPlanes* is developed in ``java 1.6``, and it should run on any of the major platforms.
+*MASPlanes++* is developed in ``java 1.6``, and it should run on any of the major platforms.
 You need the following dependencies to compile and run the project:

 Windows installation